What Is Mesothelioma?

 Although it can feel very isolating, it’s important to remember that as a caregiver, you are not alone.
 There are many support resources available to caregivers.
 Taking time to care for yourself will allow you to provide better care to your loved one.

 Find Assisted Living or Hospice Care

 Many seniors with mesothelioma eventually move into an assisted living home or hospice.
 Below are a few resources to help you find reputable assisted living facilities or hospice care centers.

 - A Place For Mom

 - National Hospice and Palliative Care Organization

-The Mesothelioma Hub team is here to serve as a resource for you.
-If you have questions about support, treatment, taking legal action, or any other mesothelioma-related concern, give our team a call to speak with a patient advocate.
+If you have questions about support, treatment, taking legal action, or any other mesothelioma-related concern, download our free mesothelioma guide to learn more.